Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Introduction

 \section{Introduction}

-Emotion recognition (ER) based on human's facial expression via facial action units (FACS), i.e. movement of facial muscles, has been studied for years in the field of effective computing, e-learning, health care, virtual reality entertainment, and human-computer interaction (HCI).
+Emotion recognition (ER) based on human's facial expression via facial action units (FACS), i.e. movement of facial muscles, has been studied for years in the field of affective computing, e-learning, health care, virtual reality entertainment, and human-computer interaction (HCI).
 ER approaches can be technically categorized into two groups: (i) \textit{Individual ER}, (ii) \textit{Group-level ER}.
 While the studies in individual ER are quite mature, the research in group-level ER is still in its infancy.
 A challenge of group-level ER is the detection of all faces in the group and aggregating the emotional content of the group across the scene (image or video) as shown in Figure \ref{fig:fig2}.

 Traditional approaches to ER are based on hand-designed features as illustrated by \citep{Shan2009, Kahou2015}.
 However, with the emergence of deep learning, copious large-scale datasets, and the compute power of graphical processors, computer vision tasks have seen enormous performance gains, this is indeed true for individual (traditional) ER.
 Compared to traditional hand-crafted models, an optimal deep learning model is capable of extracting deeper discriminate features.
-These deep feature-based ER solutions have proven capable on not only images, but videos for individual or group ER \citep{Kahou2013, Liu2014, EbrahimiKahou2015, Bargal2016, fan2016video, hu2017learning, knyazev2017convolutional, fan2018video, favaretto2019detecting}; and, there has been some inroads into classifying group-level emotions on single images \citep{tan2017group, wei2017new, guo2017group, rassadin2017group, Abbas_group, Khan_2018}.
+These deep feature-based ER solutions have proven capable of not only classifying group-level emotions on single images (see Sec. \ref{subsec:GroupEmot}), but videos for individual or group ER (see Sec. \ref{subsec:EmotVid} and \ref{subsec:Group-EmotVid}).

-Unlike prior work tackle ER on videos, this work examines group (crowd) ER responses by categorizing at different levels from bottom to top, i.e. individuals, group and the whole video, as positive, negative, or neutral, except for individuals to have eight emotion categories.
+Unlike prior work tackle ER on videos, this work examines group (crowd) ER responses by categorizing at different levels from bottom to top, i.e. individuals, group, and the whole video, as positive, negative, or neutral, except for individuals with eight emotion categories.
 Furthermore, a new fusion approach to facial feature-based group-level ER has been developed over the simplified approaches presented to date in which the final decision is based on the group of faces as represented by some form of averaging or winner take all voting paradigm.